 Census Date each Trimester is the last day to withdraw without financial penalty for a unit.

-- Trimester 1 and 2: Monday of Week 4 - Trimester 3: Monday of Week 5

-After that date, fees for the unit will be charged, even if you later withdraw.
+· Trimesters 1, 2 and 3: Monday of Week 5 After that date, fees for the unit will be charged, even if you later withdraw.

 Withdrawal without academic penalty can occur up to